AIoT-MLSys-Lab/arch2vec/README.md

-# Citing this work
+# Citation
-If you find our work useful, please consider cite our paper:
+If you find this useful for your work, please consider citing:
 ```
 @InProceedings{yan2020arch,
   title = {Does Unsupervised Architecture Representation Learning Help Neural Architecture Search?},